-Sunday morning services have been conducted throughout the summer Church-in-the-Gardens with unusually good attendances.
+Sunday morning services have been conducted throughout the summer at the Church-in-the-Gardens with unusually good attendances.
 Mr. Silcox will continue to preach at the union services.
-The music attendances. has been provided by a chorus, assisted by tenor and soprano soloists.
+The music has been provided by a chorus, assisted by tenor and soprano soloists.

 The most significant event of the month was the memorial service held on Friday evening, Aug.
-10, for ex-President War-ren G. Harding.
-Before the service, the chimes played Mr. Harding's favorite hymns, which were later sung in the church hymns, which were later sung in the church by the congregation that completely filled the building.
-The musical numbers con-sisted of the tenor solo: "Be thou faithful unto death" from Mendelssohn's "St. Paul" and the anthem "The Souls of the Right-eous," by Foster.
-The minister of the ligorimizating estimate of the sources of church gave a discriminating estimate of the sources of Mr. Harding's eminence, basing his address in part on the words of Bernard Shaw: "Life levels all men; death reveals the eminent", (The Revolutionist's Handbook).
+10, for ex-President Warren G. Harding.
+Before the service, the chimes played Mr. Harding's favorite hymns, which were later sung in the church by the congregation that completely filled the building.
+The musical numbers conthe building.
+The musical numbers consisted of the tenor solo: "Be thou faithful unto death" from Mendelssohn's "St. Paul" and the anthem "The Souls of the Righteous," by Foster.
+The minister of the gave a discriminating estimate of the sources of Mr. Harding's eminence, basing his address in part on the words of Bernard Shaw: "Life levels all men; death reveals the eminent", (The Revolutionist's Handbook).
 The solemn and impressive service concluded with the prayer of Cardinal Newman "O Lord, support us all the day long of this mortal life", his more famous hymn "Lead, kindly light" and the benediction.